momchilgeorgiev/PCA-theory/README.md

 ###### *Every work cited in this project has been acquired legally through public domains such as university websites, online publications and personal/company blogs.*

+### Description
+During my course in data science I had the pleasure to work on a short project about PCA.
+I wanted to share what I have done and perhaps "shine a little light" on the subject while giving my own spin.

+This notebook is mainly designed for people who have **just started** studying programming and data science.
+I have tried to explain everything as simple as I can and if it gets technical - there are always sources to read that explain it in more detail.

+With that out of the way.
+Enjoy!

 ## Contents:

 #### 1. Project Motive